 They are more or less considered a leisurely activity and can be crowded too.
 Since these treks do have humans around, the treks can be done solo also!

 For a bit more effort, there are some medium level treks in HP and UK (the states).
-Buni Buni (near Kheerganga), Kasol-Grahan, Sar Pass, Tosh Valley, Chandrashila, Kuari Pass, Rangcha Gali (Drilbu Ri Kora) are the ones that i can recall off the top of my head.
-11 months ago
+Buni Buni (near Kheerganga), Kasol-Grahan, Sar Pass, Tosh Valley, Chandrashila, Kuari Pass, Rangcha Gali (Drilbu Ri Kora) are the ones that i can recall off the top of my head. about 1 year ago

 For difficult treks, you will need to travel into the upper Himalayas.
 That is actually where all the real fun begins, at least for lunatics like me.
 Baralacha La (and its variations), Pin Parvati Pass (and its variations), Kanamo Peak/Parang La, Markha Valley, Hampta Pass, Chadar Trek, Roopkund etc. Make sure that you are physically AND mentally prepared for these treks.
 Mountains can be unforgiving to the unprepared.

 There are a lot of good sites from where you can get general info on treks.
 Try this site for starters, it can help.

 The following things are my mantras for good treks, hope they can help you too.

 1. Research Research Research.
 You can never do it enough.
 It goes a long way, helps reduce costs (well well....) and most importantly, makes you feel confident and ready for the things to come.